pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 If you run the game now, it doesn’t really work.
 There are more aliens at the top of the screen, but only one of them is gliding down.
-This is because Pytch doesn’t make any guarantees about which order the two *green-flag* scripts run, and the glide script is happening before all the clones are made.
+This is because Pytch doesn’t make any promises about which order the two *green-flag* scripts run, and the glide script is happening before all the clones are made.